+Driving Details: 2 hours

-Snowshoeing Details: approximately 4 hours Driving Details: 40 minutes DAY 5 HRAUNFOSSAR / DEILDARTUNGUHVER / KRAUMA / SNÆFELLSNES We begin the day by visiting Hraunfossar, a small but beautiful waterfall next to Barnafoss rapids, with its history in folklore.
+DAY 5 HRAUNFOSSAR / KRAUMA / SNÆFELLSNES

+We begin the day by visiting Hraunfossar, a small but beautiful waterfall next to Barnafoss rapids, with its history in folklore.
 Later we make our way to Krauma for a soak in its geothermal pools.
 The mineral-rich waters come from Deildartunguhver, Europe's most powerful hot spring.
-After a relaxing afternoon, we head for the town Borgarnes then out to Snæfellsnes
+After a relaxing afternoon, we head for the town Borgarnes then out to Snæfellsnes Peninsula.
+Snæfellsnes means "Snow Mount" and is a stunning realm of golden beaches, wild trails, remote caves, and lava fields.
+Dinner and overnight at our hotel on the Snæfellsnes Peninsula.